 Guppy Falls

 There are two ways to see the falls, via the creek or from above, on the Guppy Falls Trail.
 We did both routes.
-These aren’t huge falls but they are still impressive in the winter.
+These aren’t large falls, but they are still impressive in the winter.

 Grimes Glen

 Grimes Glen seemed like the ideal place for a winter hike.
-The park is open in the winter and you can high partially down the trail.
+The park is open in the winter, and you can hike partially down the trail.
 However, the trail ends before the first waterfall.
-After that and the hiking gets quite treacherous.
+After that, the hiking gets quite treacherous.
 The creek is very flooded and you need to be very careful not to fall in.
+Proceed at your own risk.

 Have you visited any of these winter waterfalls?
 Do you have a favorite winter waterfall?
 We would love to hear from you.
 Please leave us a comment below.